rigetti/pyquil/docs/source/migration.rst

     MEASURE 3 ro[3]""")
         return program

 Next, we modify the execution loop.
-Rather than reformulating the ``Program`` object each time, we build and compile it once, then use the ``.load()`` method to transfer the parametric program to the (simulated) quantum device.
+Rather than reformulating the :py:class:`~pyquil.quil.Program` object each time, we build and compile it once, then use the ``.load()`` method to transfer the parametric program to the (simulated) quantum device.
 We then set only the angle value within the inner loop, and we change to using ``.run()`` and ``.wait()`` methods to manage control between us and the quantum device.